 The benefits of earning a master’s degree in human resources are numerous.
-Whether you are looking to get started in the field of human resources, or if you are currently an HR professional seeking career advancement, human resources is required within every industry and offers a wide variety of steady job opportunities.
-According to the Bureau of Labor Statistics, human resource jobs are expected to grow by 22% by the year 2020.
-The demand for high qualified professionals that can meet the challenges of an ever-changing global business economy will allow those within the field of human resources ample room to grow their careers and provide leadership within the organizational setting.
+Whether you are looking to get started in the field of human resources, or are a current HR professional seeking career advancement, human resources is required within every industry and offers a wide variety of steady job opportunities.
+According to the Bureau of Labor Statistics, human resource jobs are expected to grow by 7% by the year 2031.
+The average salary for a human resource manager is $126,230.

 A flexible schedule and the ability to attend class from the comfort of your couch is not the only benefit of obtaining a degree online.
 Many universities offer online students in-state tuition, a tuition rate that can be up to 50% lower than those attending a university that is not housed in the same state in which they live.
 This gives students the opportunity to attend their school of choice anywhere in the country without the expense of travel or having to move away.

 So, with so many options, how do you choose which school is right for you and your career?

 Presented in this article is a ranking of the 15 best online masters in human management programs.
 Each school and program can provide a student with a different educational experience.
 Before choosing, it is important to have a firm understanding of how the earned degree will be utilized in your chosen career field.
 The online human resources masters programs and schools selected for this list all provide a superior education.
 However, each school has something unique to offer.
 Students can choose the best school based on how the school’s curriculum aligns with their overall career goals.